Data-Driven Strategies for Hierarchical Predictive Control in Unknown Environments: Learning Strategies From Data

+In general, we suggest using intuition about the task to narrow the list of potential strategy states as much as possible, and using data-driven feature selection methods in the final stages if strategy performance using only hand-derived features is lacking.
+Sections \ref{sec:robot}-\ref{sec:flappybird} provide several examples for choosing strategy states for navigation tasks.

 \begin{remark} It may also be beneficial to use the current strategy state $\tilde{x}_k$, rather than the current state $x_k$, as an input to the strategy function (\ref{eq:strategyform}).
-The framework remains the same. \end{remark}
+This can further improve the generalizability of the learned strategy, as fewer values have to match between the new environment and the stored task data (\ref{eq:iterationvecs}).
+The notation in the remainder of this paper constructs the strategy input using the full state $x_k$, but the approach and theory remain the same if the strategy state space is used instead. \end{remark}